-On the show this week I feature the latest album from the fabulous songwriter Darrell Scott, and the triumphant new release from Gretchen Peters.
-I’ll also play songs from new discs by Crabtree and Mills, Trevor Gordon Hall, and Ally MacLeod, among other talented artists.
+On the show this week, I feature the Kerrville New Folk finalist Ernest Troost, and the return of the talented Barbara Kessler.
+I’ll also play songs from new albums by the Waymores, Anais Mitchell, and Mercedes Mill, to name a few.
 Join me this Saturday at 8pm for Fresh Folk on Utah Public Radio.

 We're spending our time discussing the outdoors Thursday on Access Utah.
 First on the program we discuss the aspen trees on Monroe Mountain in Central Utah.
 Elk, cattle and sheep arrived in the '80s and eat the shoots of young aspen stands.
 If the trend continues, there may not be any new trees, and the area could be taken over by sagebrush.
 Ranchers, environmentalists, State and Federal workers are all gathering to find ways to help the trees.

 Ambassador Peter Tomsen was the special envoy to Afghan resistance leaders from 1989 to 1992 under President George H.W.
 Bush.
 He's the author of The Wars of Afghanistan: Messianic Terrorism, Tribal Conflicts, and the Failures of Great Powers in addition to being a guest on the Daily Show with John Stewart.
 Tom Williams will go for a more in-depth interview with Tomsen on Wednesday's Access Utah.